aallahyar/Fast_Fisher_Exact_Test/README.md

 My tests showed that this implementation is about 40 times faster than current implementation in Matlab (ver 2016b).

 ### Citation
-Note that this code is heavily inspired by an implementation by Jia Meng:
+This code is heavily inspired by an implementation by Jia Meng:
 [MatWorks FileExchange](https://nl.mathworks.com/matlabcentral/fileexchange/34846-fast-algorithm-for-the-log-p-value-of-fisher-s-exact-test-or-hypergeometric-distribution)

 ### Usage example